himoose/user-docs/docs/integrations/webflow.md

 ### 5. AI suggestions not working ("Upgrade to use AI features")

-**Why**: You're on the Free plan, or you're a team member and the project owner is on Free.
+**Why**: You're on the Free plan or one or more of our AI service providers are temporarily unavailable.

 **Fix**:
-- Upgrade to **Starter, Growth, or Enterprise** to unlock AI features.
+- If you're on the Free plan, consider upgrading to Pain plan to unlock AI features.
 - If you're a team member, ask the project owner to upgrade.
+- If you're on a Paid plan, it's like the AI service is unavailable.
+Give it a few minutes, refresh and try again.
+If you continue to have issues after 30 minutes, please contact Hi, Moose Support.

 ---